-Mario Diaz de Leon, Core Lecturer in Music Humanities, is a composer, performer, and educator, whose creative work encompasses modern classical music, experimental electronic music, extreme metal, and improvised music.
+Mario Diaz de Leon (DMA, Composition 2013) is a composer and multi-instrumentalist whose work encompasses modern classical music, experimental electronic music, extreme metal, and creative improvised music.

-Recent live performances include events at Walt Disney Concert Hall, Donaufestival (Austria), CTM Festival (Berlin), Chicago Symphony Center, Hakuju Hall (Tokyo), Venice Biennale, Lucerne Festival (Switzerland), Musica Nova Helsinki, National Gallery of Art (DC), Ojai (California), and Roulette (Brooklyn), and commissions from the Los Angeles Philharmonic, ICE, Talea, TAK Ensemble, and Chamber Music America.
+Recent live performances include events at Walt Disney Concert Hall (Los Angeles), Donaufestival (Austria), CTM Festival (Berlin), Chicago Symphony Center, Hakuju Hall (Tokyo), Venice Biennale, Lucerne Festival (Switzerland), Sacrum Profanum (Poland), Musica Nova Helsinki (Finland), National Gallery of Art (DC), Ojai (California), Roulette (Brooklyn), The Kitchen (NYC), and commissions from the Los Angeles Philharmonic, ICE, Talea, NYSCA, and Chamber Music America.

 At Columbia, Dr. Diaz de Leon served as Core Lecturer in Music Humanities from 2015-2018, while also teaching Recorded Sound at the Computer Music Center.
 In 2019, he was appointed Assistant Professor of Music and Technology at Stevens Institute of Technology in Hoboken, NJ.